 Start Here: GAIL 101 Courses

-If you need access to GAIL (UGA’s alumni and donor information database) then in addition to submitting the access form you’ll also need to sign up for an introductory GAIL course.
-GAIL is an awesome tool with over 800,000 records that we want keep safe and secure, so classes are part of the mandatory fun.
-Both options below will require you to complete interactive training materials in the eLC after you register for class.
+If you have a UGA business related need to access GAIL (UGA’s alumni and donor information database) then in addition to submitting the access form you’ll also need to sign up for an introductory GAIL course.
+GAIL is an awesome tool with over 1,100,000 records that we want to keep safe and secure, so classes are part of the requirement for getting access.
+Usage of the GAIL alumni and donor database system should be in alignment with our mission of supporting fundraising and alumni and donor engagement.

 All Users